"Cold Rust Bluing Methods"

 A. THIS METHOD OF RUST BLUEING IS EASY, AND NOT COMPLICATED AT ALL.
 POLISH BARREL OR PARTS, AND THEN CLEAN WITH Acetone

-[paid link to product info at Amazon], KEEP HANDS OFF.
+[affil. link to info/product on Amazon], KEEP HANDS OFF.
 WHEN DOING BARREL, SWAB A GREASED PATCH DOWN IT AND THEN PLUG BOTH ENDS BY DRIVING IN DOWEL, OR WOOD PLUGS.
 NOW HANG THE BARREL IN A SMALL CONFINED SPACE, OR MAKE A GARBAGE BAG TENT OVER IT ETC. BUY A JUG OF

 NITRIC^See ed. note ACID AT YOUR LOCAL PAINT STORE, THE KIND USED TO CLEAN CONCRETE.
 POUR AN OUNCE IN JAR AND PUT IN WITH PART TO BE BLUED.
 DO NOT DO THIS IN YOUR SHOP!
 IN A FEW HOURS THE PARTS, AFTER THE ACID HAS ATTACKED IT, WILL TAKE ON A DULL FINISH.
 NOW, KEEPING YOUR GREASY MITTS OFF PARTS, HANG LIKE IN GARAGE OR UNDER THE EVES OF SHOP AND LET IT RUST.
 THIS WILL TAKE 3 OR 4 DAYS HERE IN OREGON, MAYBE LESS ON COAST OR BACK EAST.
 WHEN THERE IS A GOOD DENSE COAT OF FINE RED RUST ON EVERYTHING, CARD OR BRUSH IT DOWN TO THE BLUE WITH A FAIRLY STIFF MOTOR DRIVEN WIRE WHEEL.
 THIS BLUE IS REALLY TOUGH, AND ANY AMATEUR CAN DO IT.
 BUT USE A LITTLE COMMON SENSE WITH THE ACID, AND IF YOU LEAVE A JAR OPEN IN THE SHOP YOU WILL RUST ALL YOUR TOOLs, etc. IF YOU WANT TO BROWN A BARREL JUST STEEL WOOL DOWN THE RUST A LITTLE AND OIL.